New measures to mitigate the risk of polio transmission to Australia

 Polio is a highly infectious virus that invades the nervous system.

 On 5 May 2014, the World Health Organization declared that the transmission of wild poliovirus is a Public Health Emergency of International Concern and identified 10 countries as being of risk.
-These countries are Afghanistan, Cameroon, Equatorial Guinea, Ethiopia, Iraq, Israel, Nigeria, Pakistan, Somalia and Syria.
+These countries are Afghanistan, Democratic Republic of Congo, Nigeria, Pakistan, Somalia and Syria.

 Due to the very high vaccination coverage against polio in Australia, the risk of polio spreading in Australia is considered to be low.
 It is nevertheless considered appropriate for measures to be put in place that mitigate that risk.